maysasaad/Phase_1_Project/README.md

 Testing correlation between production budget and sumation of both (domestic and foreign_gross) , found a strong positive relationship between them, which suggests that when you pay more on production budget you can earn more on  box office .

 ### 3. The month that the movie released on
-The third question is: What is the distribution of Box_office baed on release time depends on the movie released month?
+The third question is: What is the distribution of Box_office baed on release time depends on the movie's released month?
-To answer this question, I examined a data from Box Office Mojo which contained informations about the released date and box office earnings avarage based on spesific month.
+To answer this question, I examined a data from Box Office Mojo which contained informations about the released date and box office earnings avarage based on movies released date.
 I found that the highest box office revinues achived on December during the Chrastmas holiday seasons.

 ### Methods